duncan-r/SHIP/docs/source/overview.rst

 Topics
 ******

+*These docs are currently in the process of being put together.
+There are* *probably a lot of things missing and I'm sure some (many?) mistakes.
+If you* *find anything wrong or unintelligible please let me know.*

 The :ref:`overview-intro` on this page covers the basics of loading and accesssing the data in both Flood Modeller and Tuflow models.
 You'll want to start here and when you've got your head around this look at the Flood Modeller